Philadelphia has tremendous food assets and opportunities for individual and collective action. We know that food justice is health justice.

 Continue to check back for resource updates.

-You can email phillyfoodjustice@reinvestment.com or contact below.
+You can email phillyfoodjustice@reinvestment.com for any inquiries.